39 But one of the hung evildoers began to

 stands for those who fail every test, who miss every salvation covenant.
 Those

-who are not the children of Abraham (even though the sons was a son of the 1AC).
+who are not the children of Abraham.
 It is telling us that God's love is so

 great that he will save even these.
 They will have to spend a bit of time in

 In this account the two crucified either side of Jesus are not called robbers or evil doers, but just other men.
 They stand for the two other men involved in the big salvation plan of God, namely Gabriel and Melchizedek.
-For Michael is the master mediator of the angelic salvation covenant, Gabriel is the master mediator of the church salvation covenant and Melchizedek is the master mediator of the faith salvation covenant - see U9.
+For Michael is the master mediator of the angelic salvation covenant (the ARC, the Angelic Ransom Covenant), Gabriel in Methuselah is the master mediator of the church salvation covenant (the CRC, the Church Ransom Covenant) and Melchizedek is the master mediator of the faith salvation covenant (the FRC, the Faith Ransom Covenant) - see intro28 and see U9.

 17 And, bearing the torture stake for